-The What Does the Bible Really Teach? book has a section on chronology, showing how JWs arrived at 1914 as “a significant year in Bible prophecy.”
+The What Does the Bible Really Teach? book has a section on chronology (pp. 215-217), showing how Jehovah’s Witnesses arrived at the belief in 1914 as “a significant year in Bible prophecy.”

 Decades in advance, Bible students proclaimed that there would be significant developments in 1917.
-What were these, and what evidence points to 1914 as such as important year
+What were these, and what evidence points to 1914 as such as important year.

 All the “evidence” modern JWs try to read into 1914 are events that have occurred all through history.
 If these Bible students and their theories could be so obviously flawed historically, their chronology couldn’t be reliable either.

 As recorded at Luke 21:24, Jesus said: “Jerusalem will be trampled on by the nations, until the appointed times of the nations [“the times of the Gentiles,” King James Version] are fulfilled.”

 The Greek word for “fulfil” is plero which means to expire or to end.
 This period is also called “the fullness of the Gentiles” (Rom.
 11:25) (Though the passage suggests that Jerusalem will be free from Gentile oppression from a while until the Great Tribulation period).

 Even at the time of Christ, Jerusalem was still under the rule of the Romans and today, much of it is occupied by the Arabs.

 Jerusalem had been the capital city of the Jewish nation – the seat of rulership of the line of kings from the house of King David.
 (Psalm 48:1, 2) However, these kings were unique among national leaders.
 They sat on “Jehovah’s throne” as representatives of God himself.
-(1 Chronicles 29:23) Jerusalem was thus a symbol of Jehovah’s rulership
+(1 Chronicles 29:23) Jerusalem was thus a symbol of Jehovah’s rulership.

 First Chronicles 29:22, informs us that king Solomon was anointed “unto the LORD.”
-Jesus as the Messiah came from this Davidic lineage, so we can see why its called God’s throne.
+Jesus as the Messiah came from this Davidic lineage, so we can see why it’s called God’s throne.
 Until the day JWs agree that Jesus is Jehovah, this argument is fatal to their cause.

 How and when, though, did God’s rulership begin to be “trampled on by the nations”?
 This happened in 607 B.C.E. when Jerusalem was conquered by the Babylonians.
 “Jehovah’s throne” became vacant, and the line of kings who descended from David was interrupted.